-- Ensure the Commission carries out its purposes as set out in relevant legislation for the: Teachers' Superannuation Plan, Disability Benefits Plan, Dental Plan, and Group Life Insurance Plan - Exhibit leadership in fulfillment of fiduciary duty - Establish TSC policies - Provide an operational and governance framework; communicate and report on it rategic Objective Strategic Action Monitor, evaluate and report on the effectiveness of the TSC's governance structures ensuring compliance with relevant legislation and policies.
+- Ensure the Commission carries out its purposes as set out in relevant legislation for the: Teachers' Superannuation Plan, Disability Benefits Plan, Dental Plan, and Group Life Insurance Plan - Exhibit leadership in fulfillment of fiduciary duty - Establish TSC policies - Provide an operational and governance framework; communicate and report on it

+Strategic Objective Strategic Action Monitor, evaluate and report on the effectiveness of the TSC's governance structures ensuring compliance with relevant legislation and policies.
 The Commission follows an annual planning calendar that is part of its Strategic Plan.
-As part of its annual planning, the Commission reviewed, revised and approved its Strategic Plan for 2018-19 in September 2018.
-The Commission reviewed, revised and approved amendments and additions to its Governance Manual at its December 2018 meeting.
+As part of its annual planning, the Commission reviewed, revised and approved its Strategic Plan for 2019-20 in June 2019.
+The Commission reviewed, revised and approved amendments and additions to its Governance Manual at its March 2020 meeting.
 Commission members completed self-assessments and submitted signed conflict of interest declarations.
-At its October 2018 meeting, the Commission collectively reviewed the results of the Canadian Association of Supervisory Authorities (CAPSA) Governance questionnaire to assist in identifying if any gaps exist in its governance processes.
-In June 2019, the Commission reviewed its Investment Policy and Objective Statement (IP&OS) to ensure the clarity of its policies and mirrors industry best practices.
-The IP&OS was amended effective July 1, 2019 to reflect the next step for the Commission's investment strategy where return seeking assets are gradually reintroduced to the Fund.
+At its December 2019 meeting, the Commission collectively reviewed the results of the Canadian Association of Supervisory Authorities (CAPSA) Governance questionnaire to assist in identifying if any gaps exist in its governance processes.
+The Commission adopted a self-assessment/reflection questionnaire to be used as a tool to assist members in measuring their contribution and effectiveness as a member of the Commission.
+In March 2020, the Commission reviewed its Investment Policy and Objective Statement (IP&amp;OS) to ensure the clarity of its policies and mirrors industry best practices.
+The IP&amp;OS was amended effective July 1, 2020 to combine the allocation for small and large cap Canadian Equities.

 - Encourage and foster a shared understanding of the TSC's governance structure and organizational processes within government, teacher membership and associated agencies. - The Commission maintains regular communication with the Ministries of Education and Finance with respect to the funding requirements from the General Revenue Fund for the superannuation, disability and benefit plans. - The Commission has a Dispute Resolution Process, which outlines procedures to follow in the event a dispute with the Commission arises.
 Members can access this process on the TSC's website. - The Commission tables an annual report that outlines its activities and the governance for the Teachers' Superannuation Plan, Teachers' Disability Benefits Plan and Teachers' Dental Plan.
 The annual report is widely distributed and is accessible on the TSC website for all interested parties. - The Commission tables a separate annual report on the activities of the Teachers' Group Life Insurance Plan. - The Commission produces two annual newsletters.
-One newsletter is for active/inactive members while the other is directed at superannuated members and spousal benefit recipients. - Encourage innovation in the identification and analysis of ways to add value and manage risks. - At its May 2018 meeting, the Commission reviewed and revised its Risk Assessment and Management Plan for 2018-19 to identify key risks and how to manage those risks. - The Commission received an educational session regarding investment strategies and managing the Fixed Income portfolio. - The Commission and Management completed Fraud and Error questionnaires and submitted the results to the Provincial Auditor of Saskatchewan for its review. - The Commission monitored the TSF investment performance to measure the pace of the decline of the Fund's assets against the objectives of its de-risking investment strategy.
+One newsletter is for active/inactive members while the other is directed at superannuated members and spousal benefit recipients. - Encourage innovation in the identification and analysis of ways to add value and manage risks. - At its June 2019 meeting, the Commission reviewed and revised its Risk Assessment and Management Plan for 2019-20 to identify key risks and how to manage those risks. - The Commission and Management completed Fraud and Error questionnaires and submitted the results to the Provincial Auditor of Saskatchewan for its review. - The Commission monitored the TSF investment performance to measure the pace of the decline of the Fund's assets against the objectives of its de-risking investment strategy. - The Commission received a report detailing how its Administration responded to the Saskatchewan government's state of emergency to move employees offsite and operate remotely due to the 2019 coronavirus pandemic.